 With nearly a day’s worth of calories and more fat than 10 hot dogs, this southwestern-inspired, steak-and-bacon-stuffed quesadilla will pop the button right off your skinny jeans!
 Even if you shared it with a friend, you’d be taking in 2.8 times the American Heart Association’s recommended daily intake of saturated fat.
 Make it a rule to avoid anything with the word quesadilla in the title when you’re at Chili’s (yes, even the salads) none of the options have less than 1,400 calories per serving—not what you should be eating if your goal is to lose belly fat.

-With nearly two days of salt and half the day’s trans fat, this meal for one should really be split into thirds or quarters.
+“It’s just a breakfast sandwich, how bad could it be?”
+You ask.
+“Pretty bad.”
+We say.
+With over a day’s worth of calories, saturated fat, and salt as well as half the day’s trans fat, this meal for one should really be split into thirds or quarters.
 Eat at your own risk!

 Unless you’re stocking up to hibernate for winter, there’s no reason ever to order a menu item that contains the word “platter.”
 More often than not, it’s code for “way too many calories, carbs, and fat.”
 Don’t believe it?
 Consider: This bland bowl of beige serves up more carbs than 19 chocolate chip cookies and more calories than 122 small clams.
 Proceed with caution at the not-so-friendly restaurant—and be sure to steer clear of these 23 Restaurant Foods With Crazy-High Amounts of Sugar, too.
 They’ll all undo all of your valiant weight loss efforts.